Shortcuts

 RH CEO Gary Friedman said in December 2022, about the state of the luxury housing market: “I think that the housing market has collapsed, and it went down pretty viciously as interest rates have went up.
 It’s just a lot of uncertainty right now.
 But one thing I’m certain of the housing market is collapsing at a level I haven’t seen since 2008.
 I haven’t seen this kind of drop since 2008.”

 77% of notaires think that 2023 is a good time to sell (in other words, sell as soon as possible, as the prices are decreasing) and a bad time to buy property in France (it’s better to wait, as prices will fall more).
-Notaires have seen a drop in the number of property purchases in 2022, and expect the market to dip at least 20% in 2023.
+Notaires have seen a drop in the number of property purchases in 2022, and expect the market to continue its downward trajectory.

-The boss of the L’Adresse network of real estate agencies predicts a 10% price drop, but we think that agencies are trying to keep clients optimistic, and there will likely be an even larger drop.
-Marc Touati, president of ACDEFI, an independent economic and financial consulting firm, said he expects to see prices drop around 15% by the end of 2023.
+The boss of the L’Adresse network of real estate agencies predicted a 10% price drop, and Marc Touati, president of ACDEFI, an independent economic and financial consulting firm, said he expects to see prices drop around 15% by the end of 2023.
+What actually happened?
+They dropped 20% in 2023.

 Henry Buzy-Cazaux, founding president of the Institut du Management des Services Immobiliers, in a recent interview with Le Revenu magazine, said, about sold prices, that “a fall in prices of 10% [in vacation markets such as the French Riviera] seems inevitable”, and speaking about the effects of the economy in France, he also predicted an overall real estate market decline of 30%.